Azure/ADX-in-a-Day-Lab1/README.md

 - Create user defined functions to use repeatable logic
 - Create an update policy to transform the data at ingestion time

-For the next task, we will use the githubraw table .
+For the next task, we will use the logsRaw table .

 #### Challenge 4, Task 1: User defined Function (Stored Functions) 🎓